 No. The TESOL course is designed as a pre-service course for people with no previous teaching experience.

-No. The TESOL course uses the universally accepted Communicative Approach in teacher training, where English is the only language used in the classroom for all levels of foreign language students taught.
+No. The TESOL course uses the Communicative Approach in teacher training, where English is the only language used in the classroom for all levels of foreign language students taught.
 During the course, we suggest that trainees who have a knowledge of their learners’ L1 – in this case, generally Spanish – avoid using it in the classroom so they can develop the skills to teach English anywhere in the world.

 Yes, there are books we recommend you read before the course starts, also there is a pre-course task to complete once you have been accepted onto the course.
 During the course we have language analysis input sessions to help you.